Thada-Jirajaras/nd0821-c3-starter-code/starter/model_card_template.md

 ## Metrics

-fbeta, precision, recall is used in this project.
-Overall performance is (fbeta=0.71, precision=0.65, recall=0.77) Perfomance of the test data by groups can be found at ./data/performance_by_group.csv
+fbeta is used in this project.
+Overall performance is fbeta=0.71 Perfomance of the test data by groups can be found at ./data/performance_by_group.csv

 ## Bias
 The majority of the data is from race=White (N=27,816) so the perfomance of other races may drops (please see more bias detail at ./data/performance_by_group.csv)